oleg-shilo/PropMan.VSIX/README.md

-# PropMan.VSIX
+# PropMap-2017
-Proerty Manipulation Utilities for encapsulating fields, converting auto-properties to full properties and back.
+Property Manipulation Utilities for encapsulating fields, converting auto-properties to full properties and back.

+This is a source code and defect tracking repository only.
+For all binaries please visit the product [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=OlegShilo.PropMan-2017) page.